 Victims are always encouraged to report incidents to the police, and any of the individuals or offices listed below that can assist, but also have the option of reporting to any TTUHSC employee, the TTUHSC Title IX Office, the Office of Student Affairs, the Department of Human Resources, a Campus Security Authority (CSA), or confidentially at the Program of Assistance for Students (PAS) or the Employee Assistance Program (EAP).
-A victim can report directly to the TTUHSC Title IX Coordinator (office: Administration Building, Room 115D; phone: 806.834.1949) by calling, writing or coming into the office to report in person.
+A victim can report directly to the TTUHSC Title IX Coordinator (Office: UC 330A, MS 6262, Phone: 806.743.9861) by calling, writing or coming into the office to report in person.
 Reports of all domestic violence, dating violence, sexual assault, and stalking made to TTPD will automatically be referred to the TTUHSC Title IX Coordinator for review.
 The TTUHSC Title IX Coordinator is not a confidential reporting entity and is required to report criminal incidents to TTPD.